 Although special litigation committees are best known in the corporate field, they are no more inherently corporate than derivative litigation or the notion that an organization is a person distinct from its owners.
-An "SLC" can serve as an ADR mechanism, help protect an agreed upon arrangement from strike suits, protect the interests of members who are neither plaintiffs nor defendants (if any), and bring to any judicial decision the benefits of a specially tailored business judgment.
+An "SLC" can serve as an ADR mechanism, help protect an agreed upon arrangement from strike suits, protect the interests of members who are neither plaintiffs nor defendants (if any), and bring the benefits of a specially tailored business judgment to any judicial decision.

 This section's approach corresponds to established law in most jurisdictions, modified to fit the typical governance structures of a limited liability company.
+Use of an SLC is optional.
 An operating agreement can preclude the use of SLCs, rendering this section inapplicable, but cannot otherwise vary this section.
-See Section 105(c)(13).
+See Section 105(c)(12).

-Subsection (a) - On the availability of Section 410 remedies pending the SLC's investigation, compare Kaufman v.
-Computer Assoc.
-Int'l., Inc., No. Civ.A.
-699-N, 2005 WL 3470589 at \1 (Del.Ch.
+Subsection (a)(1)-Section 410 pertains to information rights.
+On the availability of remedies pending the SLC's investigation, compare Section 410, with Kaufman v.
+Computer Assocs.
+Int'l, Inc., No. Civ.A.
+699-N, 2005 WL 3470589, at 1 (Del.
+Ch.
 Dec.
-21, 2005, as revised) (presenting "the question of whether to stay a books and records action under 8 Del.
-C. § 220 at the request of a special litigation committee when a derivative action encompassing substantially the same allegations of wrongdoing filed by different plaintiffs is pending in another jurisdiction;" concluding "[f]or reasons that have much to do with the light burden imposed by the plaintiff's demand in this case . . . that the special litigation committee's motion to stay the books and records action should be denied").
+21, 2005) (presenting "the question of whether to stay a books and records action under 8 Del.
+C. § 220 at the request of a special litigation committee when a derivative action encompassing substantially the same allegations of wrongdoing filed by different plaintiffs is pending in another jurisdiction"; concluding "[f]or reasons that have much to do with the light burden imposed by the plaintiff's demand in this case . . . that the special litigation committee's motion to stay the books and records action should be denied").

-Subsection (e) - The standard stated for judicial review of the SLC determination follows Auerbach v.
-Bennett, 47 N.Y.2d 619, 419 N.Y.S.2d 920 (N.Y.
+Subsection (e)-The standard stated for judicial review of the SLC determination follows Auerbach v.
+Bennett, 393 N.E.2d 994 (N.Y.
 1979) rather than Zapata Corp. v.
 Maldonado, 430 A.2d 779 (Del.
 1981), because the latter's reference to a court's business judgment has generally not been followed in other states.
 In essence, an SLC is intended to function as a surrogate decision-maker, allowing the limited liability company to make what is fundamentally a business decision.
-If a court determines that "the members of the committee were disinterested and independent and [that] ... the committee conducted its investigation and made its recommendation in good faith, independently, and with reasonable care, with the committee having the burden of proof," it makes no sense to substitute the court's legal judgment for the business judgment of the SLC.
+If a court determines that "the members of the committee were disinterested and independent and whether the committee conducted its investigation and made its recommendation in good faith, independently, and with reasonable care, with the committee having the burden of proof," it makes no sense to substitute the court's legal judgment for the business judgment of the SLC.

 Houle v.
-Low, 407 Mass.
-810, 822, 556 N.E.2d 51, 58 (Mass.
+Low, 556 N.E.2d 51, 58 (Mass.
 1990) contains an excellent explanation of the court's role in reviewing an SLC decision:

 The value of a special litigation committee is coextensive with the extent to which that committee truly exercises business judgment.
 In order to ensure that special litigation committees do act for the [entity]'s best interest, a good deal of judicial oversight is necessary in each case.
 At the same time, however, courts must be careful not to usurp the committee's valuable role in exercising business judgment. . . .
 [A] special litigation committee must be independent, unbiased, and act in good faith.
-Moreover, such a committee must conduct a thorough and careful analysis regarding the plaintiff's derivative suit....The burden of proving that these procedural requirements have been met must rest, in all fairness, on the party capable of making that proof--the [entity].
+Moreover, such a committee must conduct a thorough and careful analysis regarding the plaintiff's derivative suit. . . .
+The burden of proving that these procedural requirements have been met must rest, in all fairness, on the party capable of making that proof-the [entity].

-For a discussion of how a court should approach the question of independence, see Einhorn v.
+For an extensive discussion of how a court should approach the question of independence, see Einhorn v.
 Culea, 612 N.W.2d 78, 91 (Wis.
 2000).